-The goal of adaptive management of the BU placement of dredged material within the northwest portion of the Heislerville WMA is to assist in preserving, protecting and restoring the lower Maurice River saltmarsh habitat by raising the substrate elevation to levels suitable for reestablishment of marsh vegetation and intertidal mudflats where they previously existed.
+The goal of adaptive management of the BU placement of dredged material within the northwest portion of the Heislerville WMA is to assist in preserving, protecting and restoring the lower Maurice River saltmarsh habitat by raising the substrate elevation (i.e. sediment enrichment) to levels more resilient to storms, erosion, and sea level rise and potentially allow for the re-establishment of low marsh edge vegetation and intertidal mudflats in a degraded marsh.

-In order to determine how effective the BU placement project is in restoring valuable resilient wetland habitat, the placement site will be monitored before, during, and after placement operations.
+In order to determine how effective the BU placement project is in enhancing habitat resiliency, the placement site will be monitored before, during, and after placement operations.
 Monitoring will provide information essential to assessing ways in which adaptive management can be applied to future placements both here and other estuarine saltmarsh with comparable hydrodynamic and morphological conditions.